Read more about each workshop by clicking on the titles below.

 Engage in meditating on Scripture through the process of memorization and declaration.
 Learn helpful tools for memorizing long passages of Scripture and speaking them with conviction.

-Led by Damien & Anna Leveritt
+Led by Damian & Anna Leverett

 -

-In the liberal arts we study Great Books, which can liberate us from ignorance and prejudice by showing, not just our minds, but our hearts and imagination what is true, good and beautiful.
+In the liberal arts we study Great Books, which can liberate us from ignorance and prejudice by showing not just our minds, but our hearts and imagination, what is true, good, and beautiful.
 One interesting way they can do this is by highlighting the ugliness of what is false and evil.
-Abnormalities, such as monsters within stories, powerfully illustrate the heights from which God’s creation has fallen, and the end from which we should be repelled and repent.
+Abnormalities, such as monsters within stories, powerfully illustrate the heights from which God’s creation has fallen and the end from which we should be repelled and repent.

 Led by James McGlothlin